mattermost/docs/source/configure/deprecated-configuration-settings.rst

 **All team members**: Allow all team members to create public channels.

-**Team Admins and System Admins**: Restrict creating public channels to Team Admins and System Admins.
+**Team Admins and System Admins**: Restrict creating public channels to team admins and system admins.

-**System Admins**: Restrict creating public channels to System Admins.
+**System Admins**: Restrict creating public channels to system admins.

 +---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RestrictPublicChannelCreation": "all"`` with options ``"all"``, ``"team_admin"``, and ``"system_admin"`` for the above settings, respectively. |